Annex L in ISO 14001:2015

-Annex L is a new management system format that helps streamline creation of new standards, and make implementing multiple standards within one organization easier.
+Annex L (originally called Annex SL, then renamed in 2019 to Annex L) is a management system format that helps streamline creation of new standards, and make implementing multiple standards within one organization easier.

-It provides a base structure for integrating management system standards (MSS) when like ISO 9001, ISO 14001 and ISO 27001.
+It provides a base structure for integrating management system standards (MSS) such as ISO 9001, ISO 14001 and ISO 45001.
 While these standards have common elements, they are described and organized differently, making it difficult for organizations to implement multiple standards.

 Annex L addresses Integration issues by creating a “template” upon which ISO MSS are to be built in the future.
 Written primarily as a guide to those who draft the standards, the core of Annex L consists of 8 clauses and 4 appendices that encompass a “high level structure” (essentially shared high level concepts among standards), shared terms/definitions and actual shared clause titles and text.
 Examples of “high level structure” covered by Annex L include areas ranging from support to operations, and leadership to planning.